getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/react.md

 {% include_relative getting-started-dsn/react.md %}

-On its own, `@sentry/react` will report any uncaught exceptions triggered from your application.
+On its own, `@sentry/react` will report any uncaught exceptions triggered by your application.

 You can trigger your first event from your development environment by raising an exception somewhere within your application.
 An example of this would be rendering a button: